Joy Hofmeister

-Joy Lynn Hofmeister (née Janosky, born September 7, 1964) is an American politician and educator who served as the 13th Oklahoma Superintendent of Public Instruction from 2015 to 2023.
+Joy Lynn Hofmeister (born September 7, 1964) is an American politician and educator who served as the 13th Oklahoma Superintendent of Public Instruction from 2015 to 2023.
 A member of the Democratic Party, Hofmeister was initially elected as a Republican, but switched parties in 2021.
 As of 2025, she is the last Democrat to have held statewide office in Oklahoma.

 On October 7, 2021, Hofmeister switched parties to run for the Democratic nomination in Oklahoma's 2022 gubernatorial election.
 She won the Democratic nomination and lost the general election to incumbent Kevin Stitt.

-Education and career
+Early life

+Hofmeister was born September 7, 1964.

-Hofmeister is a former public school teacher and owner of a Kumon afterschool program business from Tulsa, Oklahoma.
+She is a former public school teacher and owner of a Kumon afterschool program business from Tulsa, Oklahoma.
 In the private sector, she spent 15 years operating Kumon Math & Reading Centers of South Tulsa.
 This organization works through parent partnerships to ensure higher academic achievement for children.
 During that time she personally worked with more than 4,000 students to improve their educational outcomes.

 Hofmeister graduated with a bachelor's degree in education from Texas Christian University.
 As of May 2015, she is earning her master's degree in Education Administration with a specialty in Education Policy and Law from the University of Oklahoma.

 In January 2012, Hofmeister was appointed to the Oklahoma State Board of Education by Governor Mary Fallin to fill the vacancy left by Phil Larkin Jr., who had vacated the seat after he was elected to Tulsa's city council.
 While serving on the State Board of Education, Hofmeister opposed Oklahoma State Superintendent of Public Instruction Janet Barresi's A-F grading scale for schools.
 She resigned from the board on April 24, 2013.